[Rev. 5/2/2022 8:34:12 AM--2021]

 NRS 686A.180 Service of process upon unauthorized insurers.

-NRS 686A.183 Cease and desist orders and penalties for prohibited practices; modification and setting aside of Commissioner’s orders.
+NRS 686A.183 Cease and desist orders and penalties for prohibited methods, acts or practices; modification and setting aside of Commissioner’s orders.

 NRS 686A.185 Review and finality of Commissioner’s orders.